 Although there are a number of ways in which an API can be created, a Web API is usually created by using the REST (Representational State Transfer) framework.
 The REST framework sets a set of guidelines that should be followed while creating an API.
 As the prime motive of creating an API is to enable other applications to use the services, every stage of the API development process requires testing for functionality, exception handling, and security.
 That's why following some API design guidance since the beginning of your API's development is key to minimize problems.

 What is Postman Tool?
 How does it work?

 The Postman tool does more than just testing APIs.
 At first glance, it looks like an interface for sending HTTP requests and viewing responses.
 But deep down, Postman is built on an extensive set of powerful tools that are very easy to use.
-The Postman tool allows you to organize your API requests into collections and folders share common values across requests with environment variables, script tests with the built-in node.js based runtime, and automate them with Newman.
-We will be talking more about Newman, the command line collection runner for Postman.
+The Postman tool allows you to organize your API requests into collections and folders that share common values across requests with environment variables, script tests with the built-in node.js based runtime, and automate them with Newman.
+We will be talking more about Newman, the command-line collection runner for Postman.